Falcons' flop a new low for Atlanta's sad sporting history

 This one will take a long, long time to get over.

+''I'm kind of numb,'' said Falcons safety Ricardo Allen, who might as well been speaking for an entire city. ''I don't really know what to feel.
+I'm broken inside, because this is not us.
+I'm kind of numb to the feeling, man.
+It's terrible.
+It's one of the worst feelings ever.
+I'm not a guy that forgets very easy.
+I'll probably never forget this.
+It will always be haunting.''

-Brady engineered a stunning comeback, guiding the Patriots to a pair of touchdowns and a pair of 2-point conversions that sent the Super Bowl to overtime for the first time.
+Brady engineered a stunning comeback, leading the Patriots to a pair of touchdowns and a pair of 2-point conversions that sent the Super Bowl to overtime for the first time.

 At that point, it was a mere formality.